pattigopichand/Sloth_machine/README.md

 # Sloth_machine
-This is a basic working model of a Sloth machine using JavaScript.
+This is a basic working model of a Sloth machine using Python.
 <br>
 Author - Patti.Gopichand
 <br>